What’s the first step in your retail store to make money with gift baskets? You start by creating a line of gift baskets customers buy. Here’s how.

-Key questions to answer are:
+Key questions to answer before you start are:

 - What signs lead you to believe that gift baskets will be profitable?